GNS-Science/nzshm-documentation/docs/science_process/hazard/index.md

  - a [Local Workstation]() eg 16-32 cores, 128 GB RAM, 1TB available disk.

+ See [DiCaprio, et. al. 2024](https://doi.org/xxx/xxx) for a description of the hazard calculation methodology and terminology, some of which is used in these documents.

-[^1]: HPC environment support is currenltly limited, but is on the CWG work program.
+[^1]: HPC environment support is currently limited, but is on the CWG work program.

 !!! info